Millennials Unearth an Amazing Hack to Get Free TV: the Antenna

 Also that a PVR works with it.

 There's nothing wrong with streaming per se.
 I love Netflix, big Stranger Things fan, but the argument that I'm "saving" something by skipping ads I feel is quite silly to me.
 It was time that I originally planned to be non-productive.
 I planned on that time to yield nothing.
 So getting back the 18 minutes that I would have spent in ads still yields me $0 since that's the value I placed on that time originally.
-I just don't get this notion that every second of someone's life has some dollar and cents a
+I just don't get this notion that every second of someone's life has some dollar and cents attached to it.
+We're not 100% productive beings, in fact that's very much the core reason we've invented things to increase our productivity.

+If putting a price on every second someone is alive is your kind of thing, then more power to you.
+I'm not calling you wrong in any sense of the word because I just feel that this isn't one of those things that has a "correct" answer.
+It's just a matter of how one values their time.
+I'm sure there's pros and cons to either perspective, but I vote with my dollars based on how much I enjoy the content, not the lack or presence of ads.

 Re: (Score:2)